 The Company measures the awards issued under Hydro One Limited's LTIP, at fair value based on Hydro One Limited grant date common share price.
+The fair value of liability-classified awards is based on the Company's common share closing price at the end of each reporting period.
 The related compensation expense is recognized over the vesting period on a straight-line basis.
 Forfeitures are recognized as they occur.